Adventure Travel Visa Guide: 10 Countries for 2026

 Adventure travel destinations often have more complex visa requirements than mainstream tourist destinations.
 Trekking permits, restricted area permits, and special activity authorizations layer on top of standard tourist visas.
 Some countries require you to book with a licensed operator.
 Others require military escorts in certain regions.
 A few require you to declare your exact itinerary weeks in advance.
 This guide covers the visa and permit requirements for ten of the most popular adventure travel destinations, with practical details on costs, timelines, and how to avoid common mistakes.

 Important disclaimer: Visa requirements change frequently and vary by passport nationality.
 This guide is based on requirements for US, UK, EU, Canadian, and Australian passport holders as of February 2026.
 Always verify current requirements through official government sources like travel.state.gov or a visa service before booking travel.
+As of 2026, 51 countries offer or plan digital nomad visas — a growing option covered at the end of this guide.

 Country-by-Country Guide